NUTRITION AND YOU.COM Fruits Vegetables Seafood Nutrition & Wellness Articles Sitemap Blog

 Hyacinth (Lablab) beans.

-Purple/white flowers appear in clusters that develop into flat, thick, slightly curved green pods with pointing ends.
-Each pod normally contains two to six round or oval, light green, cream, black, brown, or mottled seeds.
-The seeds also exhibit prominent white hilum, usually covering one-third of the seed.
+Clusters of purple or white flowers develop into flat, thick, slightly curved green pods with pointed ends.
+Each pod usually contains two to six seeds, round or oval in shape, with colors varying from light green to cream, black, brown, or mottled, and featuring a distinct white hilum covering about one-third of the seed.

-1. Raw, immature hyacinth pods carry just 46 calories per 100 g; whereas, dry mature seeds contain 344 calories.
+1. Raw hyacinth pods contain only 46 calories per 100 grams (3.5 oz), while dry mature seeds provide a higher energy value of 344 calories.

-2. Dry hyacinth beans contain 23.90 g or 44% of recommended daily allowance of protein.
+2. Dry hyacinth beans offer 23.90 g of protein per 100 grams, contributing to 44% of the recommended daily allowance (RDA).

-4. Dietary fiber has been shown to reduce blood cholesterol levels by decreasing the reabsorption of cholesterol-binding bile acids in the colon.
+4. Research shows that dietary fiber helps lower blood cholesterol by reducing the reabsorption of bile acids in the colon.

-6. Dry hyacinth beans are one of the finest sources of several B-complex vitamins like thiamin, pyridoxine, riboflavin, pantothenic acid, folates, and niacin.
-Most of these vitamins work as co-factors for the enzymes in carbohydrate, protein, and fat metabolism.
+6. Dry hyacinth beans are rich in several B-complex vitamins — including thiamin, pyridoxine, riboflavin, pantothenic acid, folates, and niacin — which act as co-factors in carbohydrate, protein, and fat metabolism.

-11. 100 g of beans hold 1235 mg or 26% potassium.
-Potassium is an essential electrolyte of cells and body fluids, which helps to counter the pressing effects of sodium on heart and blood pressure.
+11. Additionally, 100 grams of beans deliver 1235 mg (26% DV) of potassium, a key electrolyte that maintains cellular balance and counteracts the harmful effects of sodium on heart health and blood pressure.

 See the table below for in depth analysis of nutrients: